sfbrigade/codeforsanfrancisco.org/_events/2018-03-03-open-data-day.md

 sustainable fixes in San Francisco, and has championed a number of innovative projects and civic efforts directly informed by unique data analysis.
-Prior to her appointment she worked at San Francisco Public Works for 8 years, most recently as Central Operations Manager, where she oversaw community engagement, enforcement and apprenticeship employment programs offered by the department
+Prior to her appointment she worked at San Francisco Public Works for 8 years, most recently as Central Operations Manager, where she oversaw community engagement, enforcement and apprenticeship employment programs offered by the department.

 ### Lightning Talks